 Change in Conjugal Status – Family Allowance

 Should your conjugal situation change, the amount of your Family Allowance payment will be recalculated.
-To avoid having to repay overpayments, you must take the following steps according to the changes in your situation:
+To receive your portion and to avoid having to repay overpayments, you must take the following steps according to the changes in your situation:

 The parent who is currently receiving Family Allowance payments must use the online service to inform us of any change in conjugal status.